 Shatari Smith, B.A.

 Shatari Smith serves as the Administrator Assistant for the Student Health and Counseling Center.
 She earned her bachelor’s degree from the University of Memphis (Go Tigers!).
-Shatari provides support to students and staff with varies of duties around the department.
+Shatari provides support to students and staff with various duties around the department.
 Her passion for helping students is what makes a positive impact on the Counseling Center and work environment.

 Aprille Abston-Turns, APN, MSN, RN